 Conclusion – When will my Maine Coon be fully grown?

 Maine Coons are known for being large, but not all of them actually are.
 However, even small Maine Coons are pretty big compared to other cats!

 This cat should not be bought just because of its size.
 It has so much more to offer than that.

 You won’t find a more fun, cheeky, weird, playful breed of cat and it has been an absolute pleasure living with the Maine Coons I’ve owned over the last quarter of a century.

 Remember, good health is far more important than good looks and size.
 At least that’s what my wife keeps telling me…

-The Complete Guide to Maine Coons, packed with images and information, is a great read for a new owner and is just one of the great pieces included in our new book.
+The Complete Guide to Maine Coons, packed with images and information, is a great read for a new owner.

 Here are some of my favorite products for cats